Select Page

 The Society

 Although Vancouver is the home for many professional Chinese musicians, never before the community has come together for one large event.
 The festival created a sense of community and encouraged creativity and collaboration.
 The audiences were introduced to artists they had not seen before, and musical styles unfamiliar to them.
 The overwhelming response from the media in 2014 included interviews on CBC TV news program, SHAW TV, Fairchild TV, preview and review articles at Georgia Straight and every other local English and Chinese newspaper, features on magazines, podcast, and internet radio programs.
-The success of the festival has led to Vancouver Inter-Cultural Orchestra’s debut Ontario tour in Toronto, Markham, London and Waterloo in May 2015, bringing the spirit of the festival and sampling the diverse music with Ontario audiences.
+The success of the festival has led to a collaboration with Vancouver Inter-Cultural Orchestra to tour in Toronto, Markham, London and Waterloo in 2015, bringing the spirit of the festival and sampling the diverse music with Ontario audiences.